An email list can be a powerful sales tool, but what’s more powerful?

-Analytics like those offered by Glew (which is included with Liquid Web’s Managed WooCommerce Hosting) allows you to see which customers only buy when they have a coupon, and which ones buy without coupons.
+Analytics allow you to see which customers only buy when they have a coupon, and which ones buy without coupons.
 That way, you don’t send coupons to folks who buy without them, and those who love coupons will get them.

 Time Since Last Purchase

 Segmenting users by time since last purchase can be a very valuable strategy.

 It doesn’t make sense to send the same email to a customer who has recently made a purchase as the one who hasn’t done so for a while.
 Plus, it will be annoying to the customer who’s only recently purchased from you.